No results for

 Test splitting is one of the easiest ways to speed up builds on CircleCI.
-In particular, splitting tests by timing data can dramatically improve build times.
+In particular, splitting testing by timing data can dramatically improve build times.
 This tutorial describes how test splitting with CirlceCI works under the hood.
 We’ll set up a React.js application with jest-junit to save test results so that you can split by timing data on subsequent runs.

 Prerequisites